camwestwood/xapi/recipes/vle/post.md

 Common entity identifier: [ObjectD](/common_structures.md#objectd)

 #### Entity Example:
-The object defines the activity that has been posted to:
+The object defines the activity that has been posted:

  ``` javascript
 "object": {